pdfclown/pdfclown-common/docs/third-party.md

           class AbstractComparator {
             . . .
           ```

+            NOTE: In case of detached file, the `SourceFQN` tag will always be indicated (since, by definition, its relationship with the original repository is not documented elsewhere in the project).

     - **third-party code fragment** into a project file: wrap the fragment as an SPDX snippet: